THE 2025 BICENTENNIAL VOYAGE

 While the canal was celebrated as a symbol of progress for New York, that progress was not universal.
 Its success contributed to the displacement of the Haudenosaunee and led to lasting changes in New York State’s ecosystems, underscoring the complex and far-reaching impact of this historic waterway.

-The Planting of the White Pines & the Gathering of the Waters
+Planting of the White Pines & Gathering of the Waters

-As the Erie Canal Boat Seneca Chief journeys through New York State, we will plant White Pine trees as a symbolic tribute to the Haudenosaunee - a commitment to a sustainable future - and celebrate the communities along the canal.
+As the Erie Canal Boat Seneca Chief traveled to each port along the canal, White Pine trees were planted as a symbolic tribute to the Haudenosaunee and a commitment to a sustainable future.

-At each port, we will invite communities to contribute water from their section of the Erie Canal or the Hudson River to a barrel carried aboard the boat.
-Upon reaching New York City, we will use the gathered water to nourish the final tree, uniting the waters of New York State in a powerful gesture of connection and renewal.
+Community members were invited to contribute water from their section of the Erie Canal or the Hudson River to a barrel carried aboard the boat.
+Upon reaching New York City, the gathered water was used to nourish the final tree, uniting the waters of New York State in a powerful gesture of connection and renewal.